serverboards/serverboards/backend/docs/rpc.md

 Requires `event.subscribe` permission.
 Without this permission the client can not subscribe to any event type topic.

+# event.subscriptions()

+Returns a list with all the subscriptions.

 # event.subscribe(event_type)

 Subscribes to a event_type.
 All events that this client is allowed to see on